 Alumni Lecture | Pathway to Promoting Cultural Sensitivity [Online]

-This Alumni Lecture will provide an epistemological stance for how we view ourselves in the world and ourselves as therapists.
+This Alumni Lecture will provide a philosophical stance for how we view ourselves in the world and ourselves as therapists.
 Using lecture and an experiential exercise, participants will learn eleven key principles that can ground therapists in promoting cultural sensitivity through their therapeutic practice or teaching.
 These principles take into account the pervasive role that storytelling, context, and culture play into the lives of therapists and clients.

 - Understand ones’ own positionality on cultural sensitivity

 - Learn eleven principles that can promote cultural sensitivity in clinical practice

 - Identify an area of cultural sensitivity that requires introspection and developing